ananis25/scratchpad/md-posts/reco_system.md

 # writing-a-recommendation-api

-At a previous workplace, we managed a recommendation system as a component of an adaptive learning system for school students.
-This was never polished enough to go on the technical blog, so here is the draft.
+At a previous workplace, we created a recommendation system as a component of an adaptive learning system for school students.
+This descriptive post was never polished enough to go on the technical blog, so here is the draft.

 # Background